Domestic Renewable Heat Incentive Extended Until March 2022

-Changes are coming to the Renewable Heat Incentive, and its great news for home owners…
+Changes are coming to the Renewable Heat Incentive (RHI), and it’s great news for homeowners…

-The Government has recently announced its plan to extend the Domestic Renewable Heat Incentive until March 2022, extending it a whole year from the previous agreed upon date.
+The Government has recently announced its plan to extend the Domestic Renewable Heat Incentive until March 2022, extending it a whole year from the previously agreed upon date.

 Announced by Chancellor Rishi Sunak in the latest budget, this extension of the scheme will now give people 2 years to install heat pump technology and apply for the RHI.